 Food as in many wars played a major role in World War I. The War began with a crisis in Belgium.
 THe German Army which invaded Belgium launching the War began seizing food supplies.
 This left Belgian civilians without food.
 An uknown engineer, Herbert Hoover, was in London atthe time and led a private humanitarin effiort, largly in Ameica, to deliver food to starving Belgians.
 Britain and Germany were major industrial powers which were dependent on imported food.
 The British Royal Naby cut off Germany from imports of both food and also raw materials needed by industry.
 The resulting shortages eventially undermined civilian morate in Germany.
 Thus the War which begn with a German caused food crisis in Belgium, ended with a food crisis in Germany.
 Germany had failed to maintain agricultural producion or institute an effective rationing system.
 The same occurred in Austria Hungary.
 While not as dependent on imports, the Austrians severely reduced agricultural productivity by drafting needed farm labor.
 Britain was dependent on America and the Dominions for its food.
 The Germans attempted to cut the British sea lifelines with a commerce war, primrily by using U-boats because of the weakness of its Highseas Fleet.
 The U-boats were defeated by the convoy system and in the end only served to bring America into the War.
 Russia's failed to maintain food production even though the Germans did not move into the highly fertile Black Soil area until late in the War.
 By the end of the War, Europe faced a humanitarian crisis with farm harvests far below pre-War levels and the even basioc needs of the popultion.
 Only massive American food relief precented the starvation of millions.
 American relief gave a specialemphasis to children and ass enen extended to the Soviet Union working to overhrow Western democracies and inits propaganda depicting itself as a workers pradise full of happy and well-fed workrs and peasant farmers.

 Food became a major issue in World War II, as it commonly does in time of war.
+There were large numbers of agricultural countries at the tme of World War II.
+There were far more agricultural countries. but what was important was not just agriculture, but countries that produced an agricultural surplus that could be used to promote the war effort.
+Food is not an obvious military weapon, but no country can wage war without food.
 National food policies varied starkly, especially in the two major producers, the United States nd the Soviet UNion.
 The length and dimensions of the War made food especially important in World War II.
 Four countries were especially important in regards to food.
 Agriculture played a key role in forming the aggressive policies of the Axis countries.
 The Germans coveted the vast aricultural lands of the East.
 The Japanese coveted the resource of the Southern Resouce Zone (Souheast Asia).
 Among them were rich agricultural lands.
 NAZI Germany decided to use food, or more accurately the denial of food, as a weapon.
 This to an extent was awell established strategy in warfare, to attack the ecoomies of eneny countries and to weaken a country's war making potential.
-But the Germans went far firtherthan this they used foof as part of a vast plan to chage the ethnic map of Europe by killing millions of targeted peoples in occupied countries.
+But the Germans went far further than this they used foof as part of a vast plan to chage the ethnic map of Europe by killing millions of targeted peoples in occupied countries.
 Imperial Japan through both incompetence and indiference caused terrible famines in occupied areas resulting in the death of millions.
 America had an enormous agriculture sector which could significantly expand food production and supply both war workers and military forces.
-Amertica would also save millions of people, as in World War I, from starvation by American food supplies both during and after the War.
-The Soviet agricultural sector was weakened before the War by Stalin's agricultural reforms, essentially murdering most of the country's best farmers and introduing ahighhly inefficent colklectivist system.
+America would also save millions of people, as in World War I, from starvation by American food supplies both during and after the War.
+The Soviet agricultural sector was weakened before the War by Stalin's agricultural reforms, essentially murdering most of the country's best farmers and introduing ahighhly inefficent collectivist system.
 This gave Stalin control of Soviet agricukture, but substantially reduced havests.
 Then when Hitler launched Barbarossa, the Germans seized contriol of much of themost fertile Soviet agricultural lands.

 While often not touched upon in military histories, a major factor in war is often food, and this was the case of the Pacific War.
 There were several factors at play concerning food.
 Most concern the Japanese and the people they occupied.
 First, Japan was not self-sufficent in food production and was depedent on imports to feed its people.
 Acquiring resource tich areas, including food producing areas was one reason Japan went to war.
 Second, early Japanese victories were based on seizing the supplies of the Allied armies they faced.
 This ended after the early victories against unprepared forces.
 And the result would be the starvation of Japanese forces beginning on New Guinea and Guadalcanal.
 Third, Japan was able to seize a vast empire, but did not have a merchant marine capable of supplying island garrisons or delivering resources including food to the Home Islands.
 Third, Japanese occupation policy was that every area should become self-sufficient in food.
 This created terrible conditions in the areas that were dependent on imports before the War.
 This included areas both within and outside Japanese controllded areas.
 Fourth, brutal Japanese occupation policies reduced harvests through out the Japanese controlled areas.
 Fifth, Japanese authorities turned a blind eye to the famines they caused.
 Sixth, most of the Pacific islands seized by Japan were self sufficent in food.
 They mostly operated on a primitive agricultural subsistance farming, producing just enough to feed the small island population. it was not adequate to feed a large Japanese garrison.
 Seventh, the Japanse Army High Command ordered Japanese garrisons throughout the Souyh Pacific, knowing that this was impossibe.
 Thus at the end of the War these garrisons were sarving.
 Eighth, as the U.S. Navy estblished control of the sea lanes to Japan, food imports were cut off.
 At first this meant sharp cuts in food rations, but the Japanese population on the Home Islands by the end of the War had begun to sarve.
 There were two important factors affecting the war in Asia.
 The factors concerning the Japanese in the Pacific also affected the war in Asia.
 First, the Japanese seizure of large areas of agricultural land in China created a food crisis for the Nationlists.
 At first they managed the situation fairly well.
 But by 1942 a very serious food shortage began to develop leading to famine cndiins in many areas.
 Second, the British after the Japanese seized Burma, failed to respond to the food shortage in Bengal.
 There were some matters affecting the Allies as well.
 First, Australia agreed to feed the American military stationing there to free up ocean transport for arms.
 Second, the Polynesian peoplewere ermanently affected by the foods intriduced by the Americans.
 Third, after the War, America saved the Japanese people from starving.
 As a result the famine deaths that the Japanese imposed on others never materialized in Japan itself.